Writing Across the Disciplines

 Kate Myers teaches the training course and administers the program.

 The Center for Teaching Writing is committed to working closely with the Composition Program to implement and support technologies that benefit students and teachers of writing.

-The Center developed and maintains a Computers and Writing Classroom, which uses computers to facilitate and enhance the teaching of written argumentation.
+The Center developed and helps maintain a Computers and Writing Classroom, which uses computers to facilitate and enhance the teaching of written argumentation.
 This classroom serves 400 undergraduate students per quarter.

-CTW support of Composition faculty and staff also includes a computer workroom; individual consultation on instructional technologies; the building and maintenance of electronic resources for teachers of writing — such as discussion lists where instructors have access to the larger community of composition teachers and an electronic file cabinet of classroom materials; and workshops on educational technologies such as Blackboard, teaching with computers, finding and using web resources, building course websites, and integrating discipline-specific electronic tools into a course.
-The Center also offers on-demand technology workshops.
+Support of Composition faculty and staff also includes a computer workroom; individual consultation on instructional technologies; the building and maintenance of electronic resources for teachers of writing — such as discussion lists where instructors have access to the larger community of composition teachers and an electronic file cabinet of classroom materials; and workshops on educational technologies such as Canvas, teaching with computers, finding and using web resources, building course websites, and integrating discipline-specific electronic tools into a course.
+The Center also offers consulting for teaching with technology.

 Community Literacy Initiative